The International Cooperative Alliance advances the interests of the cooperative movement through work with international policymakers.

 Here are a few examples:

-- SDG1 - Poverty eradication and zero hunger: Cooperatives allow people to help themselves by creating their own economic opportunities.
+- SDG1 - Poverty eradication: Cooperatives allow people to help themselves by creating their own economic opportunities.

-- SDG2 - Food security: Agriculture cooperatives help their smallholder producer-members access inputs, infrastructure, markets, better prices, training and technologies, through the power of the collective.
+- SDG2 - Zero hunger: Agriculture cooperatives help their smallholder producer-members access inputs, infrastructure, markets, better prices, training and technologies, through the power of the collective.

 - SDG5 - Gender equality: With open and voluntary membership as one their founding principles, cooperatives help women access resources and opportunities by expanding their participation in local and national economies.